7MAXIME7-dev/Deep_Learning/Neural Network Classification Challenge/Neural Network Classification Challenge.md

 **The goal is to achieve good performance (or as low degradation as possible) over time.**

 **Attribute Information**

 The response of the said sensors is read-out in the form of the resistance across the active layer of each sensor.
-Hence each measurement produced a 16-channel series, each of which represented by an aggregate of features re ecting all the dynamic processes occurring at the sensor surface in reaction to the chemical substance being evaluated.
+Hence each measurement produced a 16-channel series, each of which represented by an aggregate of features reecting all the dynamic processes occurring at the sensor surface in reaction to the chemical substance being evaluated.

 There are six possible classes to predict (last column of the dataset):

   1 Ethanol
   2 Ethylene
   3 Ammonia